UK Inbound investment remains high: Mercer & Hole’s recent successes in financial and tax due diligence services to overseas acquirers

 When you need forbearance or forgiveness from creditors generally, supported by the certainty of mutual binding commitments, a Company Voluntary Arrangement (CVA) may be part of an appropriate solution.

 A CVA is a flexible tool for restructuring the finances of companies with a viable business but burdened with debt.
 The directors remain in control of the company and work with the CVA supervisor to find a way to trade out of the financial difficulties.

 A CVA is a contractual compromise entered into between a company and its creditors.
-The approval of a CVA requires the agreement of at least 75% in value of voting creditors, but if more than 50% of the unconnected creditors vote against the proposal, it will be defeated.
-More than 50% in value of voting shareholders must also approve the proposal.
+The approval of a CVA requires the agreement of at least 75 per cent in value of voting creditors, but if more than 50 per cent of the unconnected creditors vote against the proposal, it will be defeated.
+More than 50 per cent in value of voting shareholders must also approve the proposal.
 Whilst an approved CVA does not bind secured or preferential creditors without their consent, all unsecured creditors – including those who did not vote or did not receive notice of the meeting – are legally bound by the terms of the arrangement.